CloudKlass/AVD/Instructions/Labs_EntraID/08_Implement_and_manage_Azure_Virtual_Desktop_profiles_Entra_ID_only.md

 ##### Task 6: Test the file share.

-1. You have already connected to the AVD environment in a previous lab, naviagte to the Virtual Destop app on the lab pc, launch the remote desktop session and connect as user1,
+1. You have already connected to the AVD environment in a previous lab, navigate to the Virtual Desktop app on the lab pc, launch the remote desktop session and connect as user1,

 1. Navigate to the storage account and browse to the profiles folder where you should now see a profile for user1.